jesus-pe-i/phantom_threads_thesis/README.md

 )
 ```

+Additional estimator-specific dependencies may be required by MAR and NIRVAR.

-A working C++ toolchain is also required.
+A working C++ toolchain is also required for the Bayesian samplers.

 ## Basic usage